austinjb32/ai_learning/day_1/day_1.md

 ## 📈 Accuracy

-Achieved accuracy of ~XX% on test data.
+Achieved accuracy of ~81% on test data.

 ## 📝 What I Learned